Halley's Comet: 1910

-The people believe that it indicates calamity such as war, fire, pestilence, and a change of dynasty.
+"The people believe that it indicates calamity such as war, fire, pestilence, and a change of dynasty.
 In some places on certain days the doors were unopened for half a day, no water was carried and many did not even drink water as it was rumoured that pestilential vapour was being poured down upon the earth from the comet."

-The 1910 visitation is also recorded as being the travelling companion of Hedley Churchward, the first known English Muslim to make the Haj pilgrimage to Mecca.
-However, his explanation of its scientific predictability did not meet with favour in the Holy City.
+The 1910 visitation coincided with a visit from Hedley Churchward, the first known English Muslim to make the Haj pilgrimage to Mecca.

 The comet was used in an advertising campaign of Le Bon Marché, a well-known department store in Paris.

 The comet was also fertile ground for hoaxes.
 One that reached major newspapers claimed that the Sacred Followers, a supposed Oklahoma religious group, attempted to sacrifice a virgin to ward off the impending disaster, but were stopped by the police.